*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Basically if you place two boats together you are giving up one of your boats for free!

-The next placement strategy is a little more difficult to avoid, but one of the more important ones.
+The next Battleship layout strategy is a little more difficult to avoid, but one of the more important ones.

-Our minds, in general, think in patterns.
+The human mind, in general, thinks in patterns.
 Do your best to think asymmetrical when placing your boats.

-If you avoid patterns, it will make more work for your opponent.
+If you avoid patterns, it will make more work for your opponent to find those boats.

 Is There a Strategy to Battleship?

-Though most people feel that their first few shots are completely random, if you implement a few things into your attack, it will help you find ships more quickly.
+Though most people feel that their first few shots are completely random, if you implement a few things into your attack strategy, it will help you find the enemy’s ship more quickly (and of course help you win).
+By getting into

 Conversely, if you understand the offensive strategies that help people win, you can counteract those strategies with your set-up at the beginning of the game.